dladams/vdcoldbox/README.md

 <pre>
 duneproc> ./doOneTopEvent vdtproc 429_1 1
 </pre>
-The produced plots may be found in [issue 1](https://github.com/dladams/vdcoldbox/issues/1) with event displays at the bottom and metric vs. channel at the top.
+The produced plots may be found at the bottom of [issue 1](https://github.com/dladams/vdcoldbox/issues/1).

 ### More to come...
 We should add caibration and CNR to the top analysis and add support for CRP2 and following data.